 Many business owners will say that employees are their greatest assets.
 However, managing employees and team engagement may be the biggest challenge a leader can face.
 Strong and successful human resource leadership requires a mix of management qualities and soft skills.
 In this article, we will explore several factors that make great leaders.

 What Makes a Good HR Leader?

-HR leaders or human resources professionals are responsible for finding, recruiting and developing talent for a company.
-An effective HR leader not only invests in company culture but also strive to ensure employee development and satisfaction.
+Human resource leaders or human resources professionals are responsible for finding, recruiting and developing talent for a company.
+Effective leadership in HR invests in company culture and strives to ensure employee development and satisfaction.

 Many HR leaders have to make quick decisions in moments of crisis or significant change.
-While some may decide to keep information from the rest of the company, great HR leaders know that having honesty and transparency is key to the morale and success of a team.
+While some may decide to keep information from the rest of the company, the best HR leaders know that honesty and transparency are key to the morale and success of a team.